ronbronstein/youtube-exporter/production-status.md

 The YouTube Research Hub has successfully completed its full transformation from a 3458-line monolithic HTML file to a professional, secure, modular ES6 application.
 All 15 migration steps are complete, with production build verified and tested.

-**Key Achievement**: 100% modular architecture while maintaining the nostalgic Windows XP aesthetic.
+**Key Achievement**: 100% modular architecture with clean Cloudways deployment package.

 ---